Judge Philosophies

 Charles Garcia-Spiegel - CCSF

-Thoughts on criteria: I want you to tell me why I should vote for you.
+Make it as easy for me to vote for you as possible.
 Do not make me decide the criteria on my own.
 I walk into each round with the expectation that you are the experts, both on the topic you are debating and on the structure of the activity itself.
+I generally assume that the information you tell me in a given round is true, assuming it is supported by some kind of citation or reasoning, but I reserve the right to factor it into my decision if you tell me something I know to be false or outdated.
 In each round, I trust you to explain to me why your approach to the problem is the correct one, and why it matters.
 Whoever does a better job of that will get my vote, whether or not I agree with that position in the real world.

-Please note: I can't flow on paper, but I will be flowing electronically and following along.
-My use of a laptop does not mean I am not paying attention.
+Please note: I am unable to flow on paper, but I will be flowing electronically and following along.
+My use of a laptop does not mean that I am not paying attention.
 Similarly, my facial expressions are not a reliable indicator of my inner thoughts.
-I don't do subtext, and I'm much friendlier than I look.
 Please assume that I am listening and paying attention and genuinely interested in what you have to tell me, no matter what my face or hands look like.
+If you read this far: I will give a couple extra speaker points to whoever brings me the cutest drawing of your favorite monster when the round starts!

 Chris Pimentel - Santa Rosa